 Manufacture Your Day by STRIVING TO GET BETTER

 I started my job at Magna in October 2003.
 At the time my English wasn’t great and some of my co-workers treated me like I wasn’t all that smart.
 I am sure many immigrants can relate, especially if English is their second language.
-They made fun about my Austrian accent.
-They gave me stuff to file.
-They gave me training binders to prepare.
-They gave me stuff to copy and I also received the opportunity to type endless employee opinion surveys.
-I didn’t complain and I tried to learn from every simple task as much as I could.
+They made fun of me and my Austrian accent.
+I received seemingly meaningless tasks but I didn’t complain and I tried to learn from everything as much as I could.

 Here is what I have learned during my Magna days: